-Wharton’s PhD program in Statistics provides the foundational education that allows students to engage both cutting-edge theory and applied problems.
+Wharton’s PhD program in Statistics and Data Science provides the foundational education that allows students to engage both cutting-edge theory and applied problems.
 These include problems from a wide variety of fields within Wharton, such as finance, marketing, and public policy, as well as fields across the rest of the University such as biostatistics within the Medical School and computer science within the Engineering School.

 Major areas of departmental research include: